Veterinary Public Health Program

 (Nanophyetus).
 Dogs can catch the illness very easily when they eat raw or undercooked trout.
-One dog caught the disease after licking the ground where water had off of an infected trout.
+One dog in LA disease after licking the ground where water had off of an infected trout.
 This common in the Pacific Northwest area of the